ckcollab/chin-up/README.md

 - Motivated
     * 1 being ultra depressed not even eating
     * 10 being I did everything I needed to and more
+- Flexibility
+    * 1 being no stretching in chair all day no walking around
+    * 10 being I did
 - Strength
     * 1 being I feel as soft as an 8 year old girl
     * 10 being I squatted and deadlifted the day before--now I can't move